Say what? Literally it means “drink the stick,” but the porteños (Buenos Aires locals) use it to say “go away.”

 Lunfardo, as its called, is loosely speaking, the slang of Buenos Aires.
 Spanish is the official language, but there are times when it sounds more an Italian with food in his mouth.
 One has to be careful with the word to describe the linguistic idiosyncrasies of lunfardo.
 It is not in fact its own dialect because it doesn’t have its own grammar rules.

 The words in lunfardo replace already existing Spanish words, but they do it with flair.
 For example, to say someone is smart, you call him a big head.
 And to credit skill, you refer to a person as a sledgehammer.

 It isn’t that the speakers don’t know the original word, it’s that they choose not to use it.
 In some ways, it is a show of opposition to the established order.
 They find a way to express themselves outside of the system, and it’s clever – one of their cultural trademarks.

 For decades, it was said that lunfardo was a language of criminals, that it was code for nefarious doings.
 But contemporary academics justly insist that to be poor and a criminal are not the same thing.
 The reality is that lunfardo developed as a result of massive immigration in the late 1800s.

-Most of the lyrics in tango are in fact lunfardo, and so as the dance was diffused, so was the slang.
+Most of the lyrics in tango are, in fact, lunfardo and as the dance was diffused, so did the slang.